 3.29.
 Coast walking along the Pembrokeshire Coast Path National Trail (part of the Wales Coast Path) and linked paths is very popular.
+On the basis of information provided by visitor surveys it is estimated that 1 million people use the Coast Path each year.
 Over 67,000 visitors used the coast path in 2012.
 The coast path is 300km long due to the highly indented and complex nature of the coast.
 Certain stretches are used more intensely than others- mainly those close to the honeypots such as Tenby and Whitesands Bay etc. Another popular recreational activity is kayaking due to the relative ease of access to the water.
 Other launchable craft that are popular are day motor boats and sailing dinghies out of most beaches with slipways.
 Sea angling is also popular from both the shore and boats which can go some way offshore.